Pearl Harbor shooting unfolded in 23 seconds in packed area

 The Pearl Harbor shooting came just days before a ceremony to remember those who perished in the Japanese bombing 78 years ago that propelled the U.S. into World War II.

-Military officials said Friday at a news conference that no motive had been identified yet for the shooting but that there’s no evidence of domestic terrorism.
+Military officials said Friday at a news conference that they had not found a motive yet for the shooting but that there’s no evidence of domestic terrorism.
 They said the isolated attack, witnessed by shipyard employees in an area with thousands of workers, unfolded in about 23 seconds.

 Romero, who was from Texas and enlisted in the Navy two years ago, was dead when authorities arrived, and he was armed for his job standing watch and providing security for the fast attack submarine USS Columbia, which is at Joint Base Pearl Harbor-Hickam for maintenance, officials said.

-Note: This story has been corrected to show a victim’s mother is spelled Aida, not Ida.